 National geospatial information management challenges are often dictated or shaped by existing governance and institutional arrangements.
 The most common challenges are related to a lack of structure; organization and leadership.
+This is exacerbated by a disconnect in some cases with other parallel initiatives, including national data strategies, government-wide IT strategies and other cross-cutting efforts.
 This often stems from weak links with, or communication gaps arising between, the political/policy decision-making levels of government and the more technically orientated geospatial community.
 Information silos often create or exacerbate further impediments and barriers to information sharing.

 Within countries, there are often a number of national institutions responsible for the management of geospatial information, depending on their needs and/or mission.
-The division of roles and responsibilities is usually domain-specific where urban, transport, rural, forestry, environment, cadastral, topographic, statistical mapping and remote sensing is conducted by different organizations and institutions.
+The division of roles and responsibilities is usually domain-specific where urban, transport, rural, forestry, environment, geodetic referencing, cadastral, topographic, statistical mapping and remote sensing is conducted by different organizations and institutions.
 There are typically very limited policies or agreements in place to mandate and encourage the required coordination and data exchange, and often no underlying organizational culture of sharing information.